blackberry/OpenCV/modules/core/doc/basic_structures.rst

 In this example, the matrix size is increased by 4 elements in each direction.
 The matrix is shifted by 2 elements to the left and 2 elements up, which brings in all the necessary pixels for the filtering with the 5x5 kernel.

-It is your responsibility to make sure ``adjustROI`` does not cross the parent matrix boundary.
-If it does, the function signals an error.
+``adjustROI`` forces the adjusted ROI to be inside of the parent matrix that is boundaries of the adjusted ROI are constrained by boundaries of the parent matrix.
+For example, if the submatrix ``A`` is located in the first row of a parent matrix and you called ``A.adjustROI(2, 2, 2, 2)`` then ``A`` will not be increased in the upward direction.

 The function is used internally by the OpenCV filtering functions, like :ocv:func:`filter2D` , morphological operations, and so on.

 .. seealso:: :ocv:func:`copyMakeBorder`

 Mat::operator()